aws/aws-lc/tests/ci/cdk/README.md

 1. Ensure you are in `aws-lc/tests/ci/cdk`
 2. Export the relevant environment variables:
-  - `DEPLOY_ACCOUNT_ID`: AWS account you wish to deploy the CI stacks to
+  - `DEPLOY_ACCOUNT_ID` (required): AWS account you wish to deploy the CI stacks to
-  - `GITHUB_REPO_OWNER`: the GitHub repo targeted by this CI setup.
+  - `GITHUB_REPO_OWNER` (required): the GitHub repo targeted by this CI setup.

 2. If not done previously, bootstrap cdk before running the commands below.
     ```shell
     cdk bootstrap aws://${DEPLOY_ACCOUNT_ID}/us-west-2
     ```

-3. You may also need to request an increase to certain account quotas:
+3. (Optional) You may also need to request an increase to certain account quotas:
     ```shell
     open https://${DEPLOY_REGION}.console.aws.amazon.com/servicequotas/home/services/ec2/quotas
     ```